 Kavinsky, ‘OutRun’ – Album Review

-‘Drive‘ is something truly rare: a well-done homage.
-It’s a movie about looking cool — and about Ryan Gosling‘s face and Carey Mulligan’s face and the pink-tinted mise en scéne underworld where the two go to do sexy battle before a backdrop of exploding cars.
+'Drive' is a movie about looking cool; a movie about Ryan Gosling's face and Carey Mulligan's face and the pink-tinted mise en scéne underworld where the two do sexy battle before a backdrop of exploding cars.

-In that context, Kavinsky’s ‘Nightcall’ sounded damn good.
-The theater-shaking stomp-march beat, incomprehensible robot vocals and vague sexiness (Lovefoxxx from CSS cooing, “There’s something inside you / It’s hard to explain”) were irresistible, particularly as they played over a dark-pink skyline, highlighting — of course — the contours of Ryan Gosling’s face.
+In that context, Kavinsky's 'Nightcall' sounded great.
+The theater-shaking stomp-march beat, incomprehensible robot vocals and shadowy sexiness (Lovefoxxx from CSS cooing, "There's something inside you / It's hard to explain") were irresistible, particularly as they played over a dark-pink skyline, highlighting -- of course -- the contours of Ryan Gosling's face.

-Unfortunately, Kavinsky’s sense of style and grasp on the concept of homage are a lot shakier than that of ‘Drive’ director Nicolas Winding Refn.
-On ‘OutRun,’ his debut album, the French musician can’t decide between comic book irony and full-on ’80s electro-pop homage.
-A goofy intro sets the stage for Kavinsky’s zombie Testarossa driver main character (ostensibly Kavinsky himself). ”On a thunderous night along a ragged coast, a mysterious red car came down,” intones a flat-voiced narrator.
-The red Testarossa crashes in a meleé of fire and steel, and “our hero” emerges, zombified and searching for “her.”
+Unfortunately, Kavinsky's sense of style and grasp on cool are a tad shakier than that of 'Drive' director Nicolas Winding Refn.
+On 'OutRun,' his debut album, the French musician can't decide between comic book irony and full-on '80s electro-pop homage.
+A goofy intro sets the stage for Kavinsky's zombie Testarossa-driving main character (ostensibly Kavinsky himself).
+"On a thunderous night along a ragged coast, a mysterious red car came down," intones a narrator.
+The red Testarossa crashes in a meleé of fire and steel, and "our hero" emerges, zombified and searching for "her."

-Kavinsky does have musical chops, as evidenced by the sick guitar melody on ‘ProtoVision.’
-And ‘Odd Look,’ which deserves to have its own dance, features some fine arpeggio work.
-Its diseased-sounding vocals, grandma-ish and indecipherable, are one of the coolest things on this album.
+Kavinsky does have musical chops, as evidenced by the sick guitar melody on 'ProtoVision.'
+And 'Odd Look,' which deserves its own dance, features some fine arpeggio work.
+Its diseased vocals, grandma-ish and indecipherable, are certifiably cool.

-The gulf between that song, which nails the ‘Miami Vice’ vibe, and the silliness of ‘Suburbia,’ however, is wider than the Seine.
-“I cut these fools like pizza pies with extra cheese,” claims Havoc, a member of Queens rap crew Mobb Deep.
-“I come to life!” he repeats during the chorus, apparently referring back to the zombie myth of the intro.
+The gulf between that song, which nails the 'Miami Vice' vibe, and the silliness of 'Suburbia,' however, is wide.
+"I cut these fools like pizza pies with extra cheese," claims Mobb Deep's Havoc.
+"I come to life!" he repeats during the chorus, apparently referring back to the zombie myth of the intro.

 'Rampage' is a Justice knockoff (or is it an homage?) that thrills but does nothing to crack the mold.
 'Nightcall' sounds a little less fresh in context of the album, but it's still a very powerful tune.
 In the end, 'OutRun' is a concept album with the conceptual consistency of a jello mold.
 It struggles (and sometimes captures, at least sonically) the essence of acts like Daft Punk and Justice that just have more heart.